Radial gauge charts in Power BI (Tutorial)

-Step 1: Open the Financial Sample Excel file.
+Step 1: Open the Financial Sample Excel file

-- Open the file in Power BI by selecting Get Data > Files and browsing to the location where you saved the file.
+Open the file in Power BI service by selecting Get Data > Files and browsing to the location where you saved the file.
 Select Import.
 The Financial Sample is added to your workspace as a dataset.

-- Select Financial Sample to open it in Explore mode.
+From the Dataset content list, select Financial Sample to open it in Explore mode.